 The Swisscom Intrapreneurship Team, which has successfully established the "Kickbox" programme, welcomes the participants.
 Michael Hunkeler, Head of Swisscom Kickbox, gets straight to the point: "Intrapreneurship is not something you can establish in a company from one day to the next - we have to commit to an innovative culture every day and simply try things out! " The introduction is short, to the point and the Kickbox Community Event starts directly with pitches from the Kickboxers - true to the motto: No Blah, just do!

-The Kickbox concept was originally developed by Adobe, with the software company using it to create an internal innovation programme.
-The aim was to encourage employees to develop and test new ideas.Swisscom has further developed the programme over the last three years and created an online intrapreneurship platform for companies.
-Specifically, this means that any employee who has a brilliant idea can apply internally for a kickbox.
-The physical box contains a starting balance, a time budget, contact details for internal and external innovation experts and a handbook that explains the idea validation process and provides valuable tips.
-Within a multi-stage process, the idea is promoted, pitched to juries and, in the best-case scenario, approved to move to the next stage.
-The intrapreneur cannot hide behind hundreds of Powerpoint slides, but must – according to the Lean Startup Approach – quickly obtain genuine customer feedback and push on with their idea iteratively.
+The concept of Kickbox originally came from Adobe.
+The software company created an internal innovation programme.
+The aim was to encourage employees to develop and test new ideas.
+Since 2016, Swisscom has further developed the concept and created an automated programme that gives every employee the opportunity to become the CEO of their own idea for Swisscom.
+An innovator starts her idea online with a few clicks and receives the Kickbox a few days later.
+The physical box contains a starting credit, a time budget, a manual on the innovation process and contact to her personal coach.
+In a multi-stage process, the idea is pushed forward, pitched to juries and, in the best case, approved for the next stage.
+The intrapreneur cannot hide behind hundreds of PowerPoint slides, but must - in line with the Lean Startup approach - quickly gather real customer feedback and push her idea forward iteratively.